kevinzhuang01/srp_2025/_profiles/opheliafrimpong.md

 topical_areas: Applied Mathematics; Artificial Intelligence and Intelligent Systems;
   Health Sciences; Informatics, Analytics and Information Science; Statistics and Probability
+motivation: I was diagnosed with multiple fibroids in 2022, I took different kinds of medication ( hormone pills, injections, myfembree, herbal medicine) just to control excessive the bleeding which counts as one of the symptoms.
+These medications were having severe side effects on me ( mood swings, weight gain, low bone density, etc.), I was exhausted because it was not going to shrink the fibroids in any way it was just to control the symptoms.
+I took an ultrasound at first but the results of the images was not very clear, so I was recommended to take MRI scan instead for a better visualization.
+The images did look very clear but the issue was with the report on the image, it was able to take accurate measurements of the larger fibroids but for the smaller ones it was not able to take measurement of those, also on the report, it was stated as "smaller multiple fibroids", hence the number of these smaller multiple fibroids was not stated.
+This report made me realize that human being's analysis cannot be solely reliable when it comes to image processing to make prediction on the patient's diagnosis, thus with the help of machine learning and Artificial Intelligence , the computer can learn to learn these images and make better analysis and predictions on the diagnosis.
+I believe that I will be able to able to build good frameworks that can balance accuracy with clinical trust through the support and mentorship of the faculties from my background in the U.S. National Science Foundation(NSF) National Artificial Intelligence Research Resource (NAIRR) projects.
+  This is because, this summer program will enable me to be innovative in my research of interest since this is something I really want to commit to and excel in order to support clinical research for the current and next generation.
 image: "/assets/images/pictures/ophelia_frimpong.jpg"
 ---